particle-iot/docs/src/content/hardware/migration-guides/muon-boron-migration-guide.md

 ## Certification

-When migrating to a new device, recertification is typically required.
+When migrating to a new device, re-certification is typically required.
 If you are using the standard Particle antennas you often only need to complete the less expensive unintentional radiator testing of your completed assembly, however in some cases intentional radiator testing could be required.